 - If you use API opt-in/opt-out events: Fire an opt-out event with the user's identifier.

 - If you use neither of these, no action is needed.
 Dynamic Yield is not storing any user PII data.

 Dynamic Yield erases any PII data that is permanently stored across our databases within 1 business day.
-You are responsible to delete any CRM data stored in your databases.
+You are responsible for deleting any CRM data stored in your databases.

 General information is still stored in a DYID in the user’s local storage and cookies.
 This information is anonymized and cannot be used to identify the user.
 Dynamic Yield cookies are set to expire after one year using the local browser expiration policy, but the local storage has no set expiration policy.

 GDPR and other regulations require you to allow users to prevent your website from tracking them.
-Dynamic Yield enables you to comply with these regulations using either the assumed consent method (requires users to opt in) or the active cookie consent method (requires users to opt out).
+Dynamic Yield enables you to comply with these regulations using either the assumed consent method (requires users to opt out) or the active cookie consent method (requires users to opt in).

 If users are not tracked, they are only eligible to receive experiences that are not personalized.
 Even when users actively agree to data tracking, Dynamic Yield does not collect or store IP addresses.